Occupation deductions advisory system

 What the system actually does

-• Overview of the role and typical work context
+• Role overview & typical work context

-• Typical deductible expenses
+• Common deductible expenses

 • Common non-deductible expenses

-• ATO risk and audit flags
+• ATO risk areas & audit flags

 • Evidence and record-keeping checklist